bluelovers/ws-jest/README.md

 # chai-asserttype

-    a chai plugin for type assertions
+    a chai plugin for type assertions, support typescript

 ---